mopidy/mopidy/docs/extensiondev.rst

 When writing an extension, you should only use APIs documented at :ref:`api-ref`.
-Other parts of Mopidy, like :mod:`mopidy.utils`, may change at any time, and is not something extensions should rely on being stable.
+Other parts of Mopidy, like :mod:`mopidy.utils`, may change at any time, and is not something extensions should use.

 Logging in extensions